Obsidian

 Self control is increased by the use of this stone.
 It repels negativity and disperses unloving thoughts.
 It facilitates the release of old loves and provides support during change.

+Mahogany Obsidian: Mahogany obsidian, also known as mountain mahogany, is natural glass obsidian that has iron (hematite) inclusions creating the mahogany colored stripes and swirls in it.
+Obsidian can be found anywhere volcanic activity has occurred.
 It helps us stay centered and approach life with a holistic attitude that includes caring for our spiritual, emotional, and physical needs in equal proportions.
 It also helps us to better recognize both the mind-body connection as well as the body-mind connection.

 Mahogany Obsidian is a very comforting stone to work with when dealing with old emotional traumas and wounds.
 This frequency can gently and safely brings up unconscious memories of abuse, feelings of shame, and guilt, and beliefs about our own self worth.